nixworks/public/news/2011/01/27/index.md

 ##### Tunisia
 ### [Thousands continue protesting in Tunisia calling on remaining figures of ousted President Zine El Abidine Ben Ali's regime to leave the interim government. ](/news/2011/01/27/thousands-continue-protesting-in-tunisia-calling-on-remaining-figures-of-ousted-president-zine-el-abidine-ben-ali-s-regime-to-leave-the-inte.md)
-_Context: President of Tunisia, Zine El Abidine Ben Ali, Tunisia_
+_Context: Zine El Abidine Ben Ali, Tunisia, President of Tunisia_

-##### Lebanon
+##### Lebanese
 ### [Lebanese prime minister Najib Mikati begins consultations on forming a new government. ](/news/2011/01/27/lebanese-prime-minister-najib-mikati-begins-consultations-on-forming-a-new-government.md)
-_Context: Lebanon, Najib Mikati_
+_Context: Najib Mikati, Lebanese_

 ##### Burma
 ### [Burma faces criticism at the United Nations Human Rights Council over its human rights record. ](/news/2011/01/27/burma-faces-criticism-at-the-united-nations-human-rights-council-over-its-human-rights-record.md)
-_Context: Burma, human rights record, Human Rights Council_
+_Context: Human Rights Council, Burma, human rights record_

 ##### Supreme Court
 ### [The Supreme Court in the U.S. state of Illinois rules that Rahm Emanuel, former Chief of Staff to President of the United States Barack Obama, is eligible to run for Mayor of Chicago. ](/news/2011/01/27/the-supreme-court-in-the-u-s-state-of-illinois-rules-that-rahm-emanuel-former-chief-of-staff-to-president-of-the-united-states-barack-obam.md)
-_Context: Rahm Emanuel, Illinois, Barack Obama, U.S. state, U.S. President, Supreme Court, Mayor of Chicago_
+_Context: Rahm Emanuel, Mayor of Chicago, Illinois, U.S. President, Supreme Court, U.S. state, Barack Obama_

 ##### Tel Aviv University's
 ### [Researchers from Tel Aviv University and the University of Michigan announce a breakthrough to fight bacteria by developing a technique that neutralizes the ability of bacteria to develop resistance to antibiotics. ](/news/2011/01/27/researchers-from-tel-aviv-university-and-the-university-of-michigan-announce-a-breakthrough-to-fight-bacteria-by-developing-a-technique-that.md)
 Breakthrough to fight resistant bacteria could lead to new generation of antibiotics.

-##### avian influenza
+##### Avian influenza
 ### [A fifth outbreak of bird flu occurs in Japan, with a cull of 150,000 chickens underway. ](/news/2011/01/27/a-fifth-outbreak-of-bird-flu-occurs-in-japan-with-a-cull-of-150-000-chickens-underway.md)
 Chickens at a poultry farm in southern Japan were confirmed as infected with the bird flu virus, authorities said Wednesday.